marcinofulus/jupyter4edu/README.md

 ### Introduction to artificial intelligence in Python

-This set of exercises contain  problem sets for tutorial and lecture supplementary materials.
+This set of exercises contain  problem sets for tutorials and supplementary materials lectures.
-All exercices are compatible with `nbgrader` and have been used in a classroom.
+All exercices are compatible with `nbgrader` and it has been used in a classroom.

+#### Tutorial problems

  - Introduction of [numpy](https://github.com/marcinofulus/jupyter4edu/tree/master/katowice/introAI/Numpy)
  - Step by step implementation of [naive Bayes classifier](https://github.com/marcinofulus/jupyter4edu/blob/master/katowice/introAI/Bayes/Naive_Bayes_5steps.ipynb)